 Why should we drink water?

 The human body is made up of about 60% water.
 As a result we need water to help our bodies in many ways including physical activity, consumption of food and to remain hydrated.
 The common recommendation is to drink 8 glasses of water, with each glass being around 237ml (8×8 rule).
 It is important to try and consume this over the course of the day to achieve maximum benefit.
 This can be water in its purest form, or through water based drink like tea.
 Although water can be found in other drinks, many of these contain caffeine and large amount of sugar.
-As a result pure water is the easiest and healthiest option.
+Therefore above all, pure water is the easiest and healthiest option.

-What is hydration and dehydration?
+What is water hydration and dehydration?

 Hydration is a state where ones water level are sufficient and they are not experiencing any symptoms of dehydration.
-Dehydration can occur when the body loses more fluids than it takes in.
+On the other hand, dehydration can occur when the body loses more fluids than it takes in.
 This can cause a range of issues to your body and so it is important to keep your water levels up.
 If you are dehydrated you can experience feeling thirsty, feeling dizzy and lightheaded, feeling tired, dry eyes, mouth and lips.
 A very obvious indicator of dehydration is the colour of your urine.
 A dark yellow and strong smell indicates dehydration.
 As well as this, urinating very little can be a result of lack of fluids in the body.

 What are some of the health benefits of water?